nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 #### In Transactional Unit of Work

-Within a unit of work, there are several ways to commit changes to the database:
+A unit of work provides several methods to commit changes to the database:

 1. **IUnitOfWork.SaveChangesAsync**